Patrick Kearney (playwright)

-Patrick Kearney (October 9, 1893, Columbus, Ohio – March 28, 1933, New York City) was an American playwright.
+Patrick Kearney (October 9, 1893 – March 28, 1933) was an American playwright.

+Biography

-Kearney started in the theatre as an actor.
-His first Broadway play as a playwright was the comedy A Man's Man which was moderately successful, opening on October 12, 1925 and running into January of the next year, with 120 performances.
+Patrick Kearney was born in Columbus, Ohio on October 9, 1893.
+He started in the theatre as an actor.
+His first Broadway play as a playwright was the comedy A Man's Man which was moderately successful, opening on October 12, 1925, and running into January of the next year, with 120 performances.